 Halo: Reach probably qualifies, given the number of times after a cutscene Noble Six is getting up off the ground and picking up a gun.

-In Morrowind, there were three separate instances of nude Nord barbarians, as a result of them offending the witch they were escorting.
-Later spoofed in Tribunal when you found another nude Nord who was quite vocal about having never escorted a witch; he's nude because Mournhold is hot.
+In Morrowind, there are three separate instances of nude Nord barbarians, as a result of them offending the witch they were escorting.
+Later spoofed in the Tribunal expansion, where you find another nude Nord who is quite vocal about having never escorted a witch; he's nude because Mournhold is hot.

 Fallout features a running joke and Mythology Gag in the form of Harold, a FEV mutant with a tree called Bob (or is it Herbert?) growing out of his head.
 He shows up again in Fallout 2 and makes jokes and references to the first game.
 Finally in Fallout 3 He shows up again, completely mad from his 200 years of life and still very friendly.

 Fallout: New Vegas also has Cass and a few other NPC's who will make jokes and snide remarks about events from the second game.